rlazoti/vraptor-authentication/README.md

 You can define methods that have public access with the @Public annotation.

-In others words, a method with @Public annotation is accessible without the need for a session.
+In other words, a method with @Public annotation is accessible without the need for a session.

     @Resource
     public class WelcomeController {